acm-uiuc/til/_til/unix/get-the-unix-timestamp.md

+---
-# Get The Unix Timestamp
+title: Get The Unix Timestamp
+category: unix
+---

 To get the Unix timestamp from your shell, use the `time` command with the appropriate format: